[?] Subscribe To This Site

 King Rama VI Monument

-King Taksin Monument (1954) in Thonburi in honor of the king who united the kingdom after the fall of Ayutthaya, drove the Burmese out and established the capital in Thonburi.
-Please see the King Taksin Monument map.
+King Taksin Monument (1954) in Thonburi in honour of the king who united the kingdom after the fall of Ayutthaya, drove the Burmese out and established the capital in Thonburi.

 King Taksin Monument